abengl/abengl/README.md

 ### :octocat: About Me

-I'm a software developer with a strong focus on back-end development, specialized in Java ☕ and Spring Boot 🍃, with a solid foundation in front-end technologies.
+I'm a software developer with a strong focus on back-end development, specialized in Java ☕ and Spring Boot 🍃.
 I'm focused on transforming ideas into agile solutions, love web technologies, and constantly learning.
 Outside of tech, I'm passionate about carpentry, volunteering, and learning new languages.

 ### 💻 Tech Stack:
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)